 Pilot error is often a principal or important contributing cause of a crash, but sometimes the pilot and passengers died because a critical part was incorrectly manufactured, the aircraft was not properly designed, or the pilot operating handbook inaccurately described the characteristics or appropriate operation of the aircraft.
 On many occasions, what initially appeared to be simple "pilot error" was instead the predictable result of inadequate training and company pressure to "meet the schedule" regardless of adverse weather.
 Such training issues are not limited to commercial flight operations.
 Some of our cases have involved student pilots were not adequately trained or who were sent on solo flights into bad weather.

 The attorneys at the Alaska Personal Injury Law Group are some of the most experienced aircraft accident attorneys in the State of Alaska.
-In addition to litigating numerous aircraft cases, Mr. Moody has owned and flown aircraft since 1978.
 The attorneys at the Alaska Personal Injury Law Group have the skills, experience and resources to handle complex aircraft accident litigation.

 Contact us.
 We can apply our aviation expertise to the facts of your case and advise you on the best way to proceed.